Skip to Content

 • Colour copy of your spouse’s passport page containing personal data and copies of all passport pages with notes

-• Form for clarification of family ties PK2_plus (to be filled in and signed by your spouse living in Finland)
+• Supplement form for spouse LIITE_PUOLISO (pdf) (to be filled in and signed by your spouse living in Finland)

 • Document showing that you are legally staying in the country where you submit the application